harmamiika/ios-pdf-ebook-reader/Readme.md

-blob-struggle-branch is the most up to date branch, you can use it

--npm run ios
+new-hope is the most up to date branch, you can use it -npm run ios

 <!-- <h2>Roadmap</h2>
-- If filepath is invalid
-  --Disable activating the book
-  --in picture show a guide to reload book
-  ---reload book => if book filename is same as picked file => replace -in book viewer show directions to reload a book
+  -reload book => if book filename is same as picked file => replace -in book viewer show directions to reload a book

 -save book in zoom state
--activebook switch fix

 -make header title component => wrappaa ui kitten fontin siihen

-FIXES
--make library ad position absolute and bottom
--- so looks maybe a tiny bit better

 73. Consent
     -add concent asking from the docx